vfa-khuongdv/golang-api/README.md

 ```

 This command will:
-1. Install required tools (gocov and gocov-html) if not already installed
+1. Install required tools (gotestsum, gocov, gocov-html) if not already installed
-2. Run all tests and generate coverage.json
+2. Run all tests and generate coverage.out
+3. Generate a coverage summary at coverage-summary.txt
-3. Generate an HTML coverage report at coverage.html
+4. Generate an HTML coverage report at coverage.html

 For specific tests, you can still use:

 ```bash
 go test -v path/to/test
 ```

+### Other Testing Commands

+- `make test`: Run all unit tests using gotestsum
+- `make test-e2e`: Run end-to-end tests
+- `make watch-test`: Watch for changes and run tests automatically

 ### Unit Tests Directory